If you are a victime or witness any crimes, it is important to report them so the police and courts can bring justice to the offender.

 If you are deaf, hard of hearing, or speech impaired then you can text 999 but you have to register your phone to access this service.

 If it’s not an emergency, then you should call 101.
 If you are deaf, hard of hearing or speech impaired then you can text: 18001 101.

 You should call 101 to report crime and other concerns that do not require an emergency response.
 For example, if:

 - Your property has been damaged

 - You suspect drug use or dealing in your neighbourhood

 - Give the police information about crime in your area

 - Speak to the police about a general enquiry

 Reporting crime and victim support

-Being a victim of any type of crime is a very distressing and possibly horrifying experience.
-There are any number of different types of crime that you could have been a victim of; a few examples include: domestic violence, discrimination, theft, etc.
+Being a victim of any type of crime can be very distressing.
+There are any number of different types of crime that you could have been a victim of; a few examples include: domestic violence, discrimination, and theft.